hoytech/quadrable/README.md

 ### quadb head

 A database can have many heads.
-You can view the list of heads with the `head` command:
+You can view the list of heads with `quadb head`:

     $ quadb head
     => master : 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

 The `=>` arrow indicates that `master` is the current head.
-The heads are sorted by `nodeId` (the number in parentheses), so the most recently updated heads will appear at the top.
+The heads are sorted by `nodeId` (the number in parentheses), so the most recently updated heads will appear at the top (except for empty trees, which always have a nodeId of 0).

-The `head rm` command can be used to delete a head (or do nothing if it doesn't exist):
+`head rm` deletes a head (or does nothing if the head doesn't exist):

     $ quadb head rm headToRemove